SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Conclusions

 The local radiation field strength is determined with the radiative transfer code \skirt, which calculates the local dust-attenuated stellar spectrum.
 The \swiftsimio package is used to map gas properties from the cosmological simulation output to the cell structure from \skirt.
-Additional attenuation by gas is implemented through a set of \cloudy models, by matching the transmitted spectrum in the NIR-to-FUV of a certain column density of gas to the dust-attenuated spectrum of \skirt for each gas cell.
-Line emission and chemical information are derived from an extensive grid of 95,040 \cloudy 1-zone models, sampled according to the local density PDF to create a library totalling 190,080 models of different combinations of \nH, \nSFR, \NH, \FUV, $Z$ and DTM ratio.
+Additional attenuation by gas is implemented through a set of \cloudy models, by matching the transmitted spectrum in the OIR-to-FUV of a certain column density of gas to the dust-attenuated spectrum of \skirt for each gas cell.
+Line emission and chemical information are derived from an extensive grid of $129,600$ \cloudy one-zone models, sampled according to the local density PDF to create a library totalling $259,200$ models of different combinations of \nH, \nSFR, \NH, \FUV, $Z$ and DTM ratio.
 Finally, to compensate for lack of resolution in the cosmological simulations used here, we add attenuation on sub-grid scales with a simple function that can be modified by the user to work on other simulation types.
 In this case, we add attenuation for \cloudy grid models with $\nH > 10^2$\,\cc.

-As validation of the method, results are compared to observed relations between line luminosity and SFR for a diverse sample of nearby galaxies and eight different emission lines.
-The method is also checked against the default option of adopting a log-normal density profile drawn from Mach 10 isothermal turbulence for the sub-grid density profile, although we expect this method to fare poorly in the case of cosmological simulations.
-The validation leaves us with the following conclusions:
+We test the method on the \simba cosmological simulations by extracting galaxies that span a wide range in stellar mass, SFR, and $Z$.
+As a rough validation of the method, results are compared to observed relations between line luminosity and SFR for a diverse sample of nearby galaxies and eight different emission lines.
+To test how well the method converges for different mass resolutions, we apply \sigame to the \simba 100 and 25\,Mpc volumes, the latter of which has roughly eight times higher mass resolution for the gas particles.
+We also compare with results using the previous version of \sigame (v2) and results when not including the user-defined attenuation function.
+Finally, the method is also checked against the default option of adopting a lognormal density profile drawn from Mach 10 isothermal turbulence for the sub-grid density profile, although we expect this method to fare poorly in the case of cosmological simulations.
+These tests leave us with the following conclusions.